-In this example, we have tried to calculate a present value of the Home Loan EMI using PV factor formula.
-As illustrated b, we have assumed annual interest rate of 10%, and monthly EMI Installment for 30 years.
-Installment amount assumed is Rs.
+In this example, we have tried to calculate the present value of the Home Loan EMI using the PV factor formula.
+As illustrated b, we have assumed an annual interest rate of 10% and the monthly EMI Installment for 30 years.
+The installment amount assumed is Rs.
 50,000.

-In order to calculate present value, using PV Factor formula in excel, we need to understand components of the formula.
-Following are the components of the PV formula:
+We need to understand the formula’s components to calculate the present value using the PV Factor formula in Excel.
+The following are the components of the PV formula:

-Rate – Rate is the interest rate or discounted rate used for discounting the future cash flow.
-As stated before, there can be a different rate for cash flow at different time period based on inflation and risk premium, but for simplicity purpose, we will use a single rate for discounting cash flows at different time intervals.
+- Rate: Rate is the interest rate or discounted rate used for discounting the future cash flow.
+As stated before, there can be a different rate for cash flow at different time periods based on inflation and risk premium.
+Still, for simplicity purposes, we will use a single rate for discounting cash flows at different time intervals.

-Kindly note, that rate used has to be for a period, in our example, we have assumed an interest rate of 10% per annum, however, cash outflow in the form of EMI will happen on monthly basis, hence we divided 10% by 12 to arrive at monthly rate i.e. rate per period
+- Kindly note that the rate used has to be for a period; in our example, we have assumed an interest rate of 10% per annum; however, cash outflow in the form of EMI will happen every month.
+Hence, we divided 10% by 12 to arrive at a monthly rate i.e. rate per period.

-PMT – PMT stands for payment per period.
+- PMT: PMT stands for payment per period.
 In our example, Rs.
-50,000 EMI has to be paid on a monthly basis which is payment per period
+50,000 EMI has to be paid monthly, which is paid per period.

-FV – FV stands for Future Value of Annuity.
+- FV: FV stands for Future Value of Annuity.
 It means Value to be received at the end of the period.
-It is optional to provide input for ‘FV’ and if left blank it is considered to be 0.
+It is optional to provide input for ‘FV’; if left blank, it is considered 0.

-Type – Type helps to determine whether payment will begin at the start or end of the period.
-If you type ‘0’, payment will be considered at the end of the period while for ‘1’ it considers payments to be made at the start of the period.
-It is also optional to provide input for ‘type’ and if left blank it is considered to be 0.
+- Type: Type helps to determine whether payment will begin at the start or end of the period.
+If you type ‘0’, payment will be considered at the end of the period, while for ‘1’, it considers payments to be made at the start.
+It is also optional to provide input for ‘type’; if left blank, it is considered 0.

-Now, in order to calculate, present value in excel, Use PV Factor Formula i.e PV(rate, nper, pmt, fv, type)
+Now, to calculate and present value in Excel, Use PV Factor Formula, i.e, PV(rate, nper, pmt, fv, type)

 This has been a guide to a Present Value Factor formula.
-Here we discuss its uses along with practical examples.
-We also provide you with Present Value Factor Calculator with downloadable excel template.
+Here, we discuss its uses along with practical examples.
+We also provide you with a Present Value Factor Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –